 Anna Vodicka is a freelance writer and teacher based in Seattle.
-Her essays, travel writing, and creative nonfiction have appeared in a variety of magazines, literary journals and anthologies, including AFAR, Best Women's Travel Writing 2017, Brevity, Guernica, Harvard Review, The Iowa Review, Lonely Planet's An Innocent Abroad, Longreads, McSweeney's Internet Tendency, Ninth Letter and Shenandoah.
+Her travel writing and creative nonfiction have appeared in a variety of magazines and anthologies, including AFAR, Brevity, Guernica, Harvard Review, The Iowa Review, Lonely Planet's An Innocent Abroad, Longreads, McSweeney's Internet Tendency, Paste, and Shenandoah.

 Anna grew up in northern Wisconsin, in an unincorporated town of less than 1,000 people, in a county of over 1,000 lakes.
 Her first trip abroad was to the Czech Republic, where "Vodicka" means "little water."
 Since then, she has lived on the East Coast and West, in South America and Spain, and most recently, the island nation of Palau.
 She earned a BA in English and Spanish from Tufts University and an MFA in creative writing from the University of Idaho.
 She is currently at work on her first book and teaching at Seattle's Hugo House and the Women's Creative Writing program at the King County Jail.